-Chris Kilmer is in his fourth season as head women's volleyball coach at Plymouth State in 2014.
-Kilmer returned to his alma mater in 2011 as the third head coach in the 19-year history of the program.
+Chris Kilmer is in his fifth season as head women's volleyball coach at Plymouth State in 2015.
+Kilmer returned to his alma mater in 2011 as the third head coach in the 20-year history of the program.
 He experienced outstanding success in his first season, earning Little East Conference Coach of the Year honors.

 In 2012 he brought the team to the first round of the LEC Tournament, and he guided PSU to the semifinals of the 2013 Little East Tourney.
 He sports a 57-45 record in three years at PSU.